Margaret Crane: Invention

-This advertising business partnership played an important role in the promotion of the pregnancy test.
+This advertising-business partnership played an important role in the promotion of the pregnancy test.
 “Every woman has the right to know whether or not she is pregnant,” said an early ad for the test that women “can do by yourself, at home, in private, in minutes.”

-This was Margaret Crane's biggest motivator to invent the at home pregnancy kit.
+This was Margaret Crane's biggest motivation to invent the at-home pregnancy kit.
 Before Crane's invention, women would have to go to a doctor and have their urine tested in a lab to determine if they were pregnant.
 As a result, women would have to wait weeks for results.
 In the 1960s, when Crane's idea first came to be, a pregnancy test was processed in a lab by monitoring levels of a hormone called human chorionic gonadotropin (hCG) in urine.
 It was discovered that women secrete high levels of hCG when pregnant.
 Therefore, if hCG was detected it indicated pregnancy.

 Due to the Food and Drug Administration (FDA) rules for medical devices it took a while to receive approval for her prototype in the United States.
 The pregnancy test developed by Crane did not receive FDA approval until 1976.
-Soon after, Crane's pregnancy test hit the market in 1977, ten years after she had first proposed her idea.
+Crane's pregnancy test hit the market in 1977, ten years after she had first proposed her idea.
 It was marketed as “The Predictor”.

-Although her name was on the patents for the device, Organon licensed the product to three over-the-counter pharmaceutical companies and Crane never received a penny for her design.
-She had to sign off her rights for a dollar and never saw that dollar.
+Although her name was on the patents for the device, Organon licensed the product to three over-the-counter pharmaceutical companies, and Crane never received a penny for her design.
+She had to sign away her rights for a dollar and never saw that dollar.
 But she was grateful to have met her partner in the process.

-It was not until 2012 when the New York Times ran a short "Who Made It" feature that Crane received proper recognition for her prototype that simplified the pregnancy of many women.
-Crane was reading the paper one morning and noticed that the column was about the history of pregnancy test.
-Her name was not included in the article, and she knew she had to speak up about her contribution in order to receive recognition.
-Crane was hesitant to come forward because the article was discussing the modern version of the pregnancy test, which Crane did not create.
-However, since Crane's ideas sparked the change in pregnancy tests with her prototype evolving into what is on shelves today, she stepped forward and emailed the author of the article.
+It was not until 2012, when the New York Times ran a short "Who Made It" story, that Crane received proper recognition for her prototype that simplified the pregnancy of many women.
+Crane saw that the column was about the history of pregnancy testing, but noticed that her name was not included in the article.
+She was hesitant to come forward because the article was discussing the modern version of the pregnancy test, but she emailed the author of the article.
 Since 2012, Crane has received recognition for her invention.

 Legacy

 A prototype of The Predictor and a 1970 packaged product version were acquired by the Smithsonian’s National Museum of American History in 2015.

+Predictor, a play by Jennifer Blackmer about Margaret Crane and her invention of the home pregnancy test, received its New York premiere in December 2025 starring Caitlin Kinnunen as Crane.